 While we interviewed him, we realized how many innovative initiatives he has applied.
 With the aim of improving the lives of his “Voxelian” employees and encouraging both professional and personal development.
 For this interview, we would like to leave aside the Q&A to focus on his good practices.
 Since we believe that Joan and Voxel are a great example to follow in terms of transformation and renewal in a People department.

-First things first, what is the bavel-Voxel group and why do they exist?
+what is the Bavel-Voxel group and why do they exist?

 Founded in 1998, Voxel develops technology solutions for large and small companies with the aim of helping clients digitalize 100% of its billing processes.
 The company has a strong commitment to efficiency, processes improvement, and innovation based on information technology.

 For 20 years, they have been growing nationally and internationally.
 They have seen this growth as an opportunity to contribute to our society.
 For this reason, Voxel has a purpose beyond business: the main purpose of the company is to create a happy business network.
 This implies our employers, but also our clients, providers, partners, etc.

 “Don’t choose your company values, let your people choose them”